Suzanne Somers, 73, Poses With Her Lookalike Granddaughter Violet

 “She definitely has your trademark smile,” another fan wrote to Suzanne.

 Violet is one of Suzanne’s three grandchildren from her only son.
-In addition to Violet, who has made a name for herself as a photographer, granddaughter Camelia has worked as an actress on the CBS soap, The Bold and the Beautiful, and youngest granddaughter Daisy, is the lead singer of a self-titled band, per W magazine.
+In addition to Violet, who has made a name for herself as a photographer, granddaughter Camelia has worked as an actress on the CBS soap The Bold and the Beautiful, and youngest granddaughter Daisy is the lead singer of a self-titled band, per W magazine.
 All of Suzanne’s granddaughters have made cameos on Suzanne’s former talk show The Suzanne Show.

 Suzanne loves sharing photos of her grandaughters on her social media pages.
-In January, the actress and singer posed in matching leopard-print jumpsuits alongside Violet and Camelia, while her daughter-in-law Caroline wore a coordinating leopard-print top.
+In January, the actress and singer posed alongside Violet and Camelia in in matching leopard-print jumpsuits, while her daughter-in-law Caroline wore a coordinating leopard-print top.
 In the caption to the post, Suzanne raved about the trio of “leopard babes” as she noted that she’s not a traditional grandma.

 Indeed, Suzanne recently dished that she would like to do a photoshoot with Playboy for her 75th birthday next year, a move that isn’t on most grandmas’ bucket lists.
 The star previously appeared in the magazine in 1980 and in 1984.